 What matters most is what you do with your spuds.
-So here are 11 recipes to help you use up those potatoes, all under 300 calories per serving.
+So, here are 25 recipes to help you use up those potatoes.

 1. Personal-Size Overnight Hash Browns

-What's not to love about these personal-size hash browns?
-You'll be a fan of the convenience, along with the delicious filling.
+You'll be a fan of the convenience of these personal-size hash browns, along with the delicious filling.
 As a dietitian, I can get behind the nutritious pairing of eggs and colorful baby potatoes, and most importantly when it comes to weight management, the built-in portion control.

 Get the Personal-Size Overnight Hash Browns recipe and nutrition info here.